msieg/deep-music-visualizer/README.md

 ### Frame_length

 The frame length controls the number of audio frames per video frame in the output.
-If you want a high frame rate for visualizing very rapid music, lower the frame_length.
+If you want a higher frame rate for visualizing very rapid music, lower the frame_length.
 If you want a lower frame rate (perhaps if you are running on a CPU and want to cut down your runtime), raise the frame_length.
 The default of 512 is high quality.

 Range: Multiples of 2^6